theogroup/ogroup.net/src/_posts/2017-11-03-the-luxury-of-time.md

     quote: >-
       Vintage watches, by some estimates, have become a $3 billion market with the value of some watches soaring in recent years.
     video:
       video_id:
       video_width:
-      video_height:
-  - text_markdown: >-
-      **The Value of Waiting for IT &nbsp;**

-      If the perceived value is high enough, people will wait for it.
-Yearning is a powerful human experience that has been masterfully manipulated by some of the most successful brands in history.
-One obvious and notable example is the Birkin or Kelly bag by Hermes - now nearly impossible for the average consumer to even get their hands on one, but if you do, it’s 6-12 month wait for yours to arrive.
-For anything bespoke or custom made (clothes, furniture, jewelry) you will need to wait and it makes the eventual ownership that much more special.
-Anything that is of worth is worth waiting for.&nbsp; &nbsp;

-      The formula (desire + waiting = demand) comes into contest with the growing Omnichannel world of luxury goods and services.
-Who needs to wait for an object of desire when according to Bloomberg Business, “Only 40 percent of high-end brands don’t sell via the Web”.&nbsp; One of the longest holdouts for creating an e-commerce platform, Chanel is set to make the change in 2017.
-To this point, Chanel justified its decision to remain offline by maintaining that the in-store customer experience is of critical importance to the brand and customer experience.
-But for many consumers, e-commerce is beyond the norm and is often the preferred path to purchase.
-With millennials representing more than 25% of the US population and representing upward of $200 billion annually in buying power, they hold increasing influence over retailers and luxury brands.
-      Bruno Pavlovsky, Chanel’s President of Fashion said about opening up sales for the brand online recently in an interview, “It’s not so much a shift.
-      It’s an evolution to better serve our customers.
-It’s more e-service than a pure e-commerce approach.”

-      Chanel’s move is bound to impact the rest of the luxury fashion world.
-      While the price point will remain the same, strengthening the label’s air of exclusivity, the items will arguably be far more accessible than ever before to an even wider audience.
-For a brand that’s held onto its luxury status without catering to the masses, this switch in business practice raises concerns that e-commerce will ultimately diminish the label.
-The shift also insures a larger growth in revenue as reports have shown that online sales in the world of luxury fashion are growing two times as fast as the market itself.
-In an age when half of luxury shoppers are already shopping and purchasing online, opening up an e-commerce platform seems like a logical business strategy.
-How it may affect Chanel as a luxury brand however, is not so easy to predict.&nbsp;
-    single_image:
-    quote:
-    video:
-      video_id:
-      video_width: